-Right Now You Are A Customer
+You Are A Customer

-Are you interested in buying or selling residential real estate in Maine?
+Right Now Are you interested in buying or selling residential real extens in Main 2.
+B. ( dential real estate in Maine?
 Before you begin working with a real estate licensee it is important for you to understand that Maine Law provides for different levels of brokerage service to buyers and sellers.
 You should decide whether you want to be represented in a transaction (as a client) or not (as a customer).
 To assist you in deciding which option is in your best interest, please review the following information about real estate brokerage relationships: